-Patient input was gathered by the CHS from an online survey, conducted between July 10 and July 31, 2023.
-In total, 17 responses were gathered by the CHS.
+Patient input was gathered by The Canadian Hemophilia Society (CHS) from an online survey, conducted between July 10 to July 31, 2023.
+In total 17 responses were gathered by the CHS.
 All respondents were affected by severe or moderately severe hemophilia B without inhibitors.
-In addition, in September 2022, the CHS conducted an online survey of Canadians with severe hemophilia A and B and received 39 responses, among them 31 were with hemophilia A, 7 with hemophilia B and 1 not specified.
+In addition, in September 2022, the CHS conducted an online survey of Canadians with severe hemophilia A and B and received 39 responses, among them 31 were with hemophilia A, seven with hemophilia B and one not specified.